jalanb/pym/docs/index.rst

 What is pym?
 ------------

-pym is an editor for structured text, in particular for Python source code. pym was inspired by vim but it handles structured (not plain) text.
+pym is an editor for structured text.

+pym was inspired by vim but it handles structured (not plain) text.
 At present pym is entirely vapourware, and consists of some ideas based around manipulation of `Abstract Syntax Trees <http://en.wikipedia.org/wiki/Abstract_syntax_tree>`_, such as those handled by the `ast module <http://docs.python.org/2/library/ast.html?highlight=ast>`_ .

 Rendering code
 ^^^^^^^^^^^^^^